Fatigue: Mental health tools

 CBT can be useful for fatigue, including ME/CFS but is not included in NICE guidelines for ME/CFS treatment.

 Other approaches

 Avoidance of body heat

 Fatigue in MS often correlates with relatively high endogenous body temperature.

 Improved sleep

 Improving sleep has been associated with reduced fatigue but only in small studies.

 Intermittent fasting

-A very small 2022 study found 40% reductions in fatigue categorisations after three months of 16:8 intermittent fasting.
+A small 2022 study found 40% reductions in fatigue categorisations after three months of 16:8 intermittent fasting.

 Vagus nerve stimulation

-A very small 2023 study of Sjogren's patients showed reductions in self-reported fatigue after 56 days of vagus nerve stimulation.
+A small 2023 study of Sjogren's patients showed reductions in self-reported fatigue after 56 days of vagus nerve stimulation.

 Qigong and Tai Chi

 Qigong and Tai chi have been postulated as helpful to reduce fatigue, but the evidence is of low quality.

 Approaches to managing fatigue

 Some health systems help people manage their fatigue better through attitude changes and skills transference.

 Prevalence

 2023 guidance stated fatigue prevalence is between 4.3% and 21.9%.
 Prevalence is higher in women than men.

 A 2021 German study found that fatigue was the main or secondary reason for 10–20% of all consultations with a primary care physician.

 A large study based on the 2004 Health and Retirement Study (HRS), a biennial longitudinal survey of US adults aged 51 and above, with mean age 65, found that 33% of women and 29% of men self-reported fatigue.

 Fatigue represents a large health economic burden and unmet need to patients and to society.